2 Functions in Julia

 Select an item

-2.8 Functions of multiple arguments
+2.9 Functions of multiple variables

 The concept of a function is of much more general use than its restriction to mathematical functions of single real variable.
 A natural application comes from describing basic properties of geometric objects.
 The following function definitions likely will cause no great concern when skimmed over: